hee0624/lxwBlog/source/about/index.md

 You can get in touch with me by [Email](mailto:liu_xiaowei@foxmail.com) or [Github](https://github.com/lxw0109).

 ## IT skills
 My favourite programming language is Python, whose simplicity and powerfulness fascinates me.
-Besides, I'm interested in Computer Network, Linux, and Web Spider.
+Besides, I'm interested in Computer Network, Algorithms, and Linux.
 My resume in [Chinese](/resume_zh/) and [English](/resume_zh/).

 ## Sports